lucia2007/bookwormkid/README.md

 From the technical perspective, when developing this project, my goal was to put my knowledge of HTML, CSS, JavaScript, Python, Bootstrap and Django Framework to use.
 Attaching Stripe functionality simulates the possibility to pay for the products which is a necessary feature of any eshop.

-## Site User's Goal
+## Cutomer Goals

-The main goal of the site user is to find interesting age and reading level appropriate books for their chidren, grandchildren or pupils.
+The main goal of the customer is to find interesting age and reading level appropriate books for their chidren, grandchildren or pupils.
+The customers are provided with a search field to quickly find books they are looking for and with highly customized filters to be able to search in more than one category.
+The customers can find supporting articles and join the community on Facebook or sign up for a monthly newsletter to be informed about the new tidings within the company.
+The customers can leave book reviews to express their opinion.
-## Site Owner's Goal
+## Business Goal

-As the site owner I want to provide a range of books for all young readers no matter what their reading skill is, so they can discover the world of books and fall in love with reading.
+Bookworm Kid provides a range of books for all young readers no matter what their reading skill is, so they can discover the world of books and fall in love with reading.

+Bookworm Kid strives to create a community of parents, teacher, librarians who could contribute with their tips for great books for young readers and at the same time find support on their journey of helping young readers discover the world of books.
+The articles, newsletter, contact form, reviews and community readings aim to attract like-minded people with similar desires and facilitate their search for the best books for their young ones.

-Once the book offer has been amplified with consulation from experts on childrens' literature, this app could also be used as a search tool for finding the best books by librarians, teachers or other bookstores.
+Once the book offer has been amplified with consulation from experts on childrens' literature, this app could also be used as a search tool for finding the best books by teachers, librarians and others.

+Bookworm Kid provides a very user friendly interface for bookstore admin where they can add/edit/delete books from the store, manage articles and enquiries.
+The admin can access all order details in the django admin panel and also can approve customer reviews.
-# User Experience (UX)
+# User Experience (UX/UI)

 ## Primary Goal